 We were able to do it almost without the manual on hand.
 All that is required is attaching the seats and wheels.

 Because this stroller accepts two infant car seats simultaneously and similar toddler seats, we believe it is a potential contender for those expecting twins.
 To be considered suitable for twins, we like a stroller that allows for infant car seat connection, some lay-flat seats or bassinet, and toddler seats with similar features, comfort, and adjustability.
 These design choices allow for fewer complications, fewer sibling arguments, and a similar experience for each child.

 Should You Buy the Mockingbird?

 This inline stroller might look similar to other inline options, but it struggled during testing to keep up with the higher-priced competition and even some of the lower-priced options.
 With poor test results for maneuverability and weight and folded size, this stroller can be a pain to use in crowded or tight spaces.
 It is also so large when folded that it is hard to find a place to put this, and you might have to remove the seats even to fit it in your trunk.
 Given the higher price and disappointing functionality, we do not recommend the Mockingbird.

 What Other Double Stroller Should You Consider?

 The UPPAbaby Vista v2 Double is an impressive option we'd recommend to anyone.
-WIth impressive test results in almost every metric, it is hard to find a better stroller for multiples.
+With impressive test results in almost every metric, it is hard to find a better stroller for multiples.
 However, the Vista is also almost twice the price of the Mockingbird, making it a potential no-go for those with tighter budgets.
-If your budget is smaller and you want an inline double, a good alternative is the Evenflo Pivot Xpand Double.
-It has a similar design, is less expensive, and performs better in key metrics like maneuverability and weight.
+If your budget is smaller and you want an inline double, the Evenflo Pivot Xpand Double is a good alternative.
+It has a similar design, is less expensive, and performs better in critical metrics like maneuverability and weight.